uc-cdis/cloud-automation/tf_files/aws/modules/vpn_nlb_central_csoc/README.md

 2. Send the email
 ```/etc/openvpn/openvpn_management_scripts/send_email.sh /root/<user.csv>```

-3. Ask user to get rid of curent vpn client config/set-up/2FA and rerun the .ovpn and 2FA as received in the email
+3. Ask user to get rid of current vpn client config/set-up/2FA and rerun the .ovpn and 2FA as received in the email

 ## Renewing the Lighttpd server certs